Oracle Rumble Race Info

 Parking & Transportation

-Park within Oracle State Park in and near the Oak Woodland area, campground, and along Wildlife Drive facing south.
+Park within Oracle State Park in and near the Oak Woodland area, campground, and along Wildlife Drive facing south/southwest.
 Crew and spectators are also encouraged to park here and then walk north on the paved road to the Group Use Ara which will be the finish line for all events.

 Spectators, friends and family driving into the Park will be required to pay the $7 entry fee or present a valid AZ State Parks Pass.